xegg/JustSomeLearningNoteAndScript/README.md

 SELF LEARNING PROJECTS
 ========

-The main reason for start this project is see commit in github willmotive my passion to learn.
+The main reason for start this project is see commit in github will motive my passion to learn.

 ### Project organization:
 Project(A new Language):

         Self_write_script/
     	Article/
     	Collection_script_snipet/
     	Exercise/